catima/catima/README.md

 * To run API requests specs and generate API doc `rails swag:run`.
 The API doc is not versioned and should be added to the project during deployment.

 ### Docker
-* To run the full suite, run `docker exec -it -e NO_COVERAGE=1 catima-app bin/rails test`.
+* To run the full suite, run `docker exec -it -e NO_COVERAGE=1 catima-app bin/rails test`
-* To run a single test, specify the line with `docker exec -it -e NO_COVERAGE=1 catima-app bin/rails test path/to/file:line_number`.
+* To run a single test, specify the line with `docker exec -it -e NO_COVERAGE=1 catima-app bin/rails test path/to/file:line_number`
-* To run without coverage (improve performances), add `-e NO_COVERAGE=1` to `docker exec` args.
+* To run without coverage (improve performances), add `-e NO_COVERAGE=1` to `docker exec` args
-* To view the integration tests running in the browser, add `-e HEADLESS=0` to `docker exec` args, then connect to the vnc server with "secret" as password:
-  * Go to [http://127.0.0.1:4444](http://127.0.0.1:4444), click on Sessions, you should see a line corresponding to the running tests and a camera icon next to it, click on it to open a vnc viewer.
+* To view the integration tests running in the browser, add `-e HEADLESS=0` to `docker exec` args, then connect to the VNC server [vnc://catima.lan:5900](vnc://catima.lan:5900) with "secret" as password.
+Or go to [http://catima.lan:4444](http://catima.lan:4444), click on Sessions, you should see a line corresponding to the running tests and a camera icon next to it, click on it to open a VNC viewer
-  * On Mac, open Finder and press `⌘ + K`, enter [vnc://localhost:5900](vnc://localhost:5900) as the server address and click Connect.
-This Mac utility allows you to interact with the browser.
-Putting a sleep in the tests code can be useful to get some time between each tests.